Anadoly

-Anadoly (Анадоли; Darabani) is a commune (selsoviet) in Dnistrovskyi Raion, Chernivtsi Oblast, Ukraine.
+Anadoly (Анадоли; Darabani) is a village in Dnistrovskyi Raion, Chernivtsi Oblast, Ukraine.
 It belongs to Khotyn urban hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Anadoly belonged to Khotyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Khotyn Raion was merged into Dnistrovskyi Raion.